MindscapeHQ/raygun4xamarin-samples/README.md

 ## Initialisation

 The initialisation of Raygun must occur early in the apps initial startup phase.
 We recommend doing this in the constructor of your Application class.

-Using the static 'Init' method will also ensure a shared RaygunClient instance is available through the static 'Current' property on the RaygunClient class.
+Using the static `Init` method will also ensure a shared `RaygunClient` instance is available through the static `Current` property on the `RaygunClient` class.

 ``` csharp
 public partial class App : Application